-LOCAL KNOWLEDGE: Walt Disney once dreamed of building the town of the future and Celebration is it, although the Disney Corporation sold this quaint village 10 minutes from Disney World in 2004.
+LOCAL KNOWLEDGE: Walt Disney once dreamed of building the town of the future, and Celebration is it, although in 2004, the Disney Corporation sold this quaint village 10 minutes from Disney World.

-The golf course, which has been rated the 12th best in Florida by one publication, is the centerpiece of the town.
+The golf course, once rated the 12th best in Florida by a publication, is the centerpiece of the town.

 The front nine is mostly wide open, with a links feel, especially the par-5, 533-yard sixth hole.
 It plays alongside a lake that runs down the left side of the hole to a green that slopes dramatically from back to front.
 When the pin is up front, only the top of the flagstick can be seen over a large bunker that guards the green.

-Part of the back nine plays through a heavily-wooded wetlands area.
-The best stretch of the course comes at Nos.
-12 through 17, a secluded area where you just might see alligators, boar, wild turkey, deer, raccoon and armadillo.
+Part of the back nine plays through a heavily wooded wetlands area.
+The best stretch of the course comes from No. 12 through No. 17, a secluded area where you just might see alligators, boar, wild turkey, deer, raccoon and armadillo.

-Celebration Golf Club has been the site of the 1999 USGA Senior Amateur Qualifier, the 1999 LPGA Section Championship, the 1999-2001 Oldsmobile Scramble National Finals, the 2000 Central Florida Amateur Championship, a 2002 U.S. Senior Open Qualifier and the 2003 Florida State Public Links Championship.
+Celebration Golf Club was the site of the 1999 USGA Senior Amateur Qualifier, the 1999 LPGA Section Championship, the 1999-2001 Oldsmobile Scramble National Finals, the 2000 Central Florida Amateur Championship, a 2002 U.S. Senior Open Qualifier and the 2003 Florida State Public Links Championship.

 OTHER COURSES IN THE AREA: The four Disney Resort Courses -- the Magnolia, the Palm, Lake Buena Vista and Osprey Ridge -- are 15 minutes away.

-Also nearby are Falcon's Fire Golf Club in Kissimmee, Southern Dunes Golf and Country Club in Haines City, Mystic Dunes Golf Club in Kissimmee, the New Course at Grand Cypress Resort, the Legacy Club at Alaqua Lakes in Longwood, Hawks Landing Golf Club, Royal St. Cloud Golf Club, three courses at Reunion Resort and Club, Bay Hill Resort and Club, and ChampionsGate Golf Resort.
+Also nearby are Falcon's Fire Golf Club in Kissimmee, Southern Dunes Golf and Country Club in Haines City, Mystic Dunes Golf Club in Kissimmee, the New Course at Grand Cypress Resort, the Legacy Club at Alaqua Lakes in Longwood, Hawk's Landing Golf Club and Eagle Creek Golf Club in Orlando, Royal St. Cloud Golf Club, three courses at Reunion Resort and Club, Bay Hill Club and Lodge, and ChampionsGate Golf Resort.

 WHERE TO STAY: The Celebration Hotel has the charm and style of a Florida resort hotel of the 1920s.